OCT-FPGA/P4Framework/README.md

 In addition, we provide three examples to demonstrate the usage of this framework.

+Note: Use `git submodule update --init` to update the submodule open-nic shell

 ## Examples
 We provide three examples: forward, calc and advCalc.
 These examples are all inherited from VitisNetP4 Examples.